Updated April 2022

 What is generally recognised as the first leisure or “touring” caravan, however, was made in about 1880 by a Dr Gordon Stables of Bristol.
 Appropriately named the “Wanderer”, this 18ft caravan was effectively a mobile study in which Dr Stables wrote his books for boys and penned an account of an epic tour of Scotland.

 Dr Stables went on to become the first President of the Caravan Club when it was founded in 1907.

-The touring caravan also became associated with a somewhat luxurious, if not glamorous was of living, with makers often supplying bespoke sets of china, cutlery and cooking utensils.
-Truly upmarket caravans even had baths let into the floor, toilet compartments, gas cookers and onboard radios.
+The touring caravan also became associated with a somewhat luxurious, if not glamorous way of living, with makers often supplying bespoke sets of china, cutlery and cooking utensils.
+Truly upmarket caravans even had baths let into the floor, toilet compartments, gas cookers and on-board radios.

 The Second World War saw an interruption in caravan production as manufacturers turned to the war effort.
 When peace came, the market for the touring caravan had changed.
 Post-war austerity meant that few people could afford the expense of luxuriously fitted caravans, yet they recognised that this could provide a cheap and relatively accessible form of accommodation for holidays.

 Mass production helped lower prices and make caravanning accessible to all.